The oxford dictionary tells us that fitness is;

-We only have to look back over the last 20 years at some of the trends that have been and gone without a second thought and yet at the time, we thought that we had finally found fitness…..
-Power plates, Wii Fits, Thigh Master, Tae Bo Classes, P90X – the list is endless (and also, I’m ashamed to admit, collecting dust in boxes in my garage).
-Yes, I succumbed to those marketing campaigns telling me if I use the thigh master, my legs will miraculously be like Cindy Crawford’s in a week!
-I desperately wanted to believe it, even though deep down I knew it couldn’t possibly be true.
+We only have to look back over the last 20 years at some of the trends that have been and gone without a second thought…..
+Power plates, Wii Fits, Thigh Master, Tae Bo Classes, P90X – the list is endless!

-Here lies the problem, it becomes much harder to distinguish between the fads and the facts with the rise in social media and the influencer scene and the lack of regulations in terms of what they promote and the claims they make.
+I think it’s now become hard to distinguish between the fads and the facts with the rise in social media and the influencer scene.

-Fitness is much simpler than these marketeers would have you believe – the best trends and the best plans are the ones you’ll fall in love with and continue pursuing for years, not the one some Z list celebrity tells you that you should be doing this month.
-We have already seen recently several creators of fitness dvds come forward and confess that their ‘transformations’ were not actually as a result of their own DVD, but of extreme dieting and training regimens that are just not sustainable for the average person.
+Fitness is much simpler than these marketeers would have you believe – the best trends and the best plans are the ones you’ll fall in love with and continue pursuing for years.
+Not the one some Z list celebrity tells you that you should be doing.
+We have already seen recently several creators of fitness dvds come forward and confess that their ‘transformations’ were not actually as a result of their own DVD.
+Instead, extreme dieting and training regimens that are just not sustainable for the average person (or even them).

-We (the fitness consumers) are always searching for the next best thing and desperately want to believe that there is something out there that is going to be the key to achieving all our fitness goals.
-However, no product or gimmick is going to do that.
-Its actually more to do with your motivation, effort and consistency than the actual programme or product that you are using.
+We are always searching for the next best thing and desperately want to believe that there is something out there that is going to be the key to achieving all our fitness goals.
+However, its actually more to do with your motivation, effort and consistency than the actual programme or product that you are using.

-We know from personal experience that unless you are enjoying something, then no matter how much you paid for it or who is promoting it, you are not going to stick at it or see the results that you expected.
-How many classes have you signed up to, been super keen in the early days, bought all the kit and then somehow over time, it just fizzles out.
+We know from personal experience that unless you are enjoying something, then you are not going to stick at it or see the results that you expected.
+How many classes have you signed up to, been super keen in the early days, bought all the kit and then somehow over time, it just fizzles out?

-With all the best intentions in the world, if the activity or product doesn’t ignite some kind of fire in our belly, then it’s never going to stick and therefore, the results will never come.
+With all the best intentions in the world, if the activity or product doesn’t ignite some kind of fire in our belly, then its never going to stick and therefore, the results we are expecting from it, will never come.

-The key to finding a trend, in my opinion, is to stay away from these overly-hyped programmes (usually celeb endorsed) or expensive equipment that only focuses on a single body part….the thigh master being a perfect example!
+The key to finding what works, in my opinion, is to stay away from these overly-hyped programmes (usually celeb endorsed) or expensive equipment that only focuses on a single body part.
+Eg. thigh master /ab cruncher / waist trainer.

 Look for something that you actually enjoy doing and that makes you feel good.
 No matter how many times Shaun T tells you that Insanity will make you lose weight, if plyometrics and max interval training is not for you, then you’re going to quit, long before you see the results promised by the programme.
 That is not to say the programme isn’t any good, it just isn’t any good for you at this moment in time – and that is ok.